TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 The SI Reference Point relies on the following closely related components of the SI Digital Framework:

-4. Constants
+4. **Constants**
     * Initially the 7 defining constants of the SI (Table 1 of [2])
-5. Quantities
+5.	**Quantities**
     * SI base quantities (Table 3 of [2])
     * Other example quantities (Tables 5 and 6 of [2])
-    * Some other quantities in the BIPM key comparison database (KCDB))
+    * Other quantities in the BIPM key comparison database (KCDB))

+The SI/decisions information is presented in a stand-alone file as in the SI Brochure, but interfaces with another component of the SI Digital Framework:

 6. Responsible bodies
     * CGPM, CIPM, etc.